luemonkey123/luemonkey123.github.io/_posts/2025-02-13-New NAS build plan.md

 # Conclusion

 That's the plan, anyways.
-I will go to Micro Center on Sat, where I might adjust the plan some to accommodate prices, msrp, etc.
+I will go to Micro Center on Sat, where I might adjust the plan some to accommodate prices, msrp, etc. This is the pcpartpicker [list](https://pcpartpicker.com/user/luemonkey123/saved/#view=TZBx23).